ACANETS/eece-6540-labs/Labs/lab1/README.md

 aocl diagnose
 ```

 Observe that the device name is acl0.
+(Note that it is letter 'l' between 'ac' and zero in the device name.)

 Next, you need to create the unsigned version of the .aocx file.